gatsbyjs/gatsby/docs/docs/how-to/cloud/unified-hosting.md

 Unified Hosting on Gatsby Cloud provides several benefits to your site:

+- Password protection
 - More accurate Lighthouse reports
-- Unifieder initial page loads (as well as being on a CDN)
+- Faster initial page loads (as well as being on a CDN)
 - Better route caching for browser speed
 - Unlimited redirects
 - Reverse proxy behavior